52-4 District Court – Troy, Michigan

 Judge Maureen M. McGinnis

 Judge McGinnis graduated from Troy High School, the University of Colorado-Boulder (BA), and Michigan State University-Detroit College of Law (JD).
 While pursuing her degrees, she interned on a U.S. Senate campaign in Denver, with the Boulder District Attorney’s Office and the United States Department of Justice, Criminal Division, in Washington, D.C.
 Upon passing the Michigan Bar Exam, Judge McGinnis proudly joined her father at the Law Offices of Donald E. McGinnis, Jr., P.C., where she specialized in family and criminal law.
-In 2010, Judge McGinnis received the Oakland County Bar Association Distinguished Service Award.
+Judge McGinnis received the Oakland County Bar Association Distinguished Service Award in 2010.
 She has also been recognized as a “Rising Star” by Michigan Super Lawyers and one of twenty “Up and Coming Lawyers” in 2011 by Michigan Lawyers Weekly.
 Judge Maureen McGinnis currently resides in Troy with her husband and daughter.

 52-1 District Court Troy Michigan Map Directions